nanosoftonline/clean-flutter/README.md

 ```
 Failed to load "get_all_customers_test.dart": Compilation failed
 ```

+Lets discuss mocks before we fix the test.
 ##### *A note on Mocks*
 Because the "get all customers" use case has a customer repository dependency, we need to mock the customer repository based on the customer repository interface.
 We add the generate attribute to our test to instruct Dart to generate mocks and place it next to the test file.